Galaxy cluster mass bias from projected mass maps: The Three Hundred-NIKA2 LPSZ twin samples: Scatter from spherical mass estimates and from projected masses within a fixed aperture

 \section{Scatter from spherical mass estimates and from projected masses within a fixed aperture}

 In this section we demonstrate that masses cylindrically integrated within a fixed aperture are less scattered than spherically integrated masses.
-We use simulated mass density profiles of different shapes following the NFW (Eq.~\ref{eq:nfw}), gNFW, truncated Navarro-Frenk-White \citep[tNFW,][]{tnfw} and Hernquist \citep{hernquist} models.
+We use simulated mass density profiles of different shapes following the NFW (Eq.~\ref{eq:nfw}), gNFW, tNFW, and Hernquist \citep{hernquist} models.

 We define the gNFW profile as

 with $\alpha =3$, $r_s=R_{\Delta}/c_{\Delta}$ and:

 Here $_2 F_1$ is a Gaussian hypergeometric function.
 The tNFW is given by